-Term Definition Application Form An expression of interest application form, as set out in Attachment B , for a potential Applicant to complete and return to the Contracted Assessing Authority to engage in Pilot 3.
+Term Definition ΑΑΡΑ The Assessing Authority Policy and Assurance team, a function within the Department of Employment and Workplace Relations (the Department).
+Administration Fee An amount equal to \$200 (GST exclusive) paid to the Employability Assessment Providers (EAP) by the Department.
+Applicant A migrant who has submitted an Application Form to the Contracted Assessing Authority to participate in Pilot 3.
+Application Form An expression of interest application form, as set out in Attachment B , for a potential Applicant to complete and return to the Contracted Assessing Authority to engage in Pilot 3.
 Application ID The application record number generated by the MSI System.
 Approved Training Training approved by the Department.
 Assessing Authority A person or body specified under subregulation 2.26B(1) and approved under subregulation 2.26B(1B) of the Migration Regulations 1994 (Cth).
 Assessment Fee An amount equal to \$1,000 (GST exclusive) paid to the EAP by the Department.
 Assessment Information Pack A pack of information provided by the EAP to Participants that provides a detailed overview of Pilot 3 and assists them in completing the Self-Assessment Questionnaire.
-Batch An allotment of 50 places that the Contracted Assessing Authority is allocated for referrals to the EAP.
-Batch Limit The total number of places in the Initial Batch and any Further Batches allocated to the Contracted Assessing Authority.
 Coaching Session A virtual One-On-One session delivered by the EAP, during which the Participant receives their Employability Assessment results, a Personalised Plan and Training Agreement (where relevant).
 Co-Contribution An amount equal to 10 per cent of the cost of the Approved Training up to \$333 (GST exclusive), paid by a Participant, plus any additional costs above \$3,333 (GST exclusive).
 Contracted Assessing Authority An Assessing Authority that has entered a Deed with the Department for the purposes of Pilot 3 that meets and continues to meet the obligations of that Deed.
 Cultural Competency The EAP's ability to participate ethically and effectively in personal and professional intercultural settings.
-Current Occupation The Australian and New Zealand Standard Classification of Occupations (ANZSCO) 1 occupation the Participant currently works in for any current employment.
-Deed The deeds and contracts for delivering Pilot 3 signed by the Department, the Contracted Assessing Authority, and/or the EAP, including all Schedules and any attachments.